Knowledge Base

 Request Parameters

-The request body should be in JSON format, containing the following fields:
+The request body should be in JSON format and contain the following fields:

 {

-The response is in JSON format, containing an array of results.
-Each result includes the following fields:
+The response is in JSON format and contains a result array.
+Each result contains the following fields:

 [